CVE-2025-60854

 Remediation

-Immediate Action: Apply the latest firmware update provided by D-Link for the R15 (AX1500) router.
+Immediate Action: Consult the official D-Link support announcement (SAP10473) and apply the latest firmware update provided by the manufacturer.

-Compensating Controls: Restrict access to the router's web administration interface to trusted internal IP addresses only and disable remote management features.
+Compensating Controls: Isolate the management interface of the router from the public internet and restrict access to the web administration page to trusted internal IP addresses only.

 Exploitation status